UbiquityDotNET/Llvm.NET/README.md

 ### Brief History
 Llvm.NET began with LLVM 3.4 as a C++/CLI wrapper which enabled a closer binding to the original C++ object model then the official LLVM-C API supported.
 As Llvm.NET progressed so to did LLVM.
-Eventually the LLVM code base migrated to requiring C++11 support in the language to build.
+Eventually the LLVM code base migrated to requiring C++/11 support in the language to build.
 This became an issue for the C++/CLI wrapper as the Microsoft C++/CLI compiler didn't support the C++11 syntax.
 Thus a change was made to Llvm.NET to move to an extended C API with a C# adapter layer to provide the full experience .NET developers expect.
 While the transition was a tedious one very little application code required changes.
+LLVM and LLvm.NET have continued to progress and Llvm.NET is currently based on LLVM 8.0.

 ### Platform Support
 Currently LLVM.NET supports x64 builds targeting the full desktop framework v4.7 and .NET standard 2.0.
 Ideally